jvanbruegge/idp-futulog/report.md

 ### Administration

 To make the development faster, the initial version that was deployed internally did not have an administration interface.
-However, the backend provided an API that could be used by a developer in case a positive case occured before this feature is ready.
+However, the backend provided an API that could be used by a developer in case a positive case occurred before this feature is ready.

 ![Screenshot of the API Swagger documentation](./static/admin_swagger.png)